 Decomposers—producers—primary consumers—secondary consumers

-However, there is not a single food chain but many as animal world is interconnected with one another.
+However, there is not one party in a single food chain, but many consumers in the animal world interconnect with one another.

 However, one should not think that the entire energy that a herbivore gets from plants gets transferred to the carnivore that eats this herbivore.
-The herbivore uses some of the food to move and grow while only a small fraction is stored in its body to make a body mass.
-Similarly when the carnivore eats it, it also utilizes the energy and only a small fraction of this energy remains in its body when it is eaten by a tertiary consumer.
+The herbivore uses some of the food to move and grow while only a small fraction remains in its body to make a body mass.
+Similarly, when the carnivore eats it, it also utilizes the energy, and only a small fraction of this energy remains in its body when a tertiary consumer eats it.
 This explains why there are more herbivores than carnivores.
-The amount of energy that is transferred up the chain gets smaller and smaller as we go up the chain.
-Thus a large number of plants are needed to support herbivores while a large number of herbivores are needed to support fewer carnivores.
-Food chains often have 4-5 links but not more than this because animals at the end of the chain would not get enough food to stay alive with a large number of links.